-Learning a second language is a rewarding but often challenging endeavor.
-For some people language-learning comes very easy, but for others it is more of a struggle.
-Spanish is an ideal choice, however, as it is similar to English in many ways and the pronunciation is simple once the basic vowel sounds have been learned.
+Learning a second language is a rewarding, but often challenging endeavor.
+For some people language-learning comes easily but for others it is more of a struggle.
+Spanish is one of the easier languages for native-English speakers to learn, as it is similar to English in many ways and the pronunciation is simple once the basic vowel sounds have been learned.
 One excellent way to speed up your Spanish progress is to memorize a text, one paragraph at a time, adding more as your vocabulary improves.
+Here are 7 tips to help you memorize a Spanish paragraph quickly.

 Translate the paragraph you want to memorize into English.
 Memorization will be easier if the text has meaning to you, as opposed to being essentially a collection of unfamiliar sounds.
 Google Translate is a useful free tool for this, however, the ideal way is to ask a bilingual Spanish speaker to talk you through it.
 Also, you can look up words one-by-one on an online Spanish dictionary.